ViciousBadger/larion-world-generation/README.md

 overwrites this file, it seems no actual changes were made..

 ## Changes to vanilla data files

+To make it easier to create compability patches etc, here is a list of overwritten files along with descriptions what has been changed.

 - `dimension_type/overworld.json` and `dimension_type/overworld_caves.json`
     - Changed `height` and `logical_height` to 512